Lamar Jackson Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 - Jackson did not record a pass attempt in last week's game versus the Rams.

-- Jackson has 0 passing yards (0.0 ypg), completing 0% of his passes and collecting zero touchdown passes and interceptions over his last three games.
+- Jackson has thrown for 0 yards (0.0 ypg) on -of-0 passing with zero touchdowns and interceptions over his last three games.

 Jackson's Baltimore Teammates